 If you type in a value for the parameters in the command panel, then the box model will become the size you specified.

 Of course, you can change the value afterwards from the [Edit] panel.

 Select the box, and then click on the [Move] tool in the main tool bar.

 You can directly move the object, but you can also use the transform gizmo to move the box while fixing an axis.

-If you want to match the object position to a certain position, enter the values in the coordinate display area below the view port.
+If you want to match the object’s position to a certain coordinate, enter the values in the coordinate display area below the view port.

 There are 2 modes in the coordinate display area.